dickwall/subcut/GettingStarted.md

 Use of the compiler plugin for subcut is completely optional.
 The code generated is identical to using Injectable with the implicit parameter for bindingModule added manually, so if you prefer not to use compiler plugins, just stick to Injectable and the implicit parameter.
+At present, most IDEs do not integrate compiler plugins into the compile cycle, so if you use AutoInjectable, you may get warnings about errors in the code in your IDE even though the compiler has no problem.
+If this bothers you, skip the compiler plugin and just put the implicit parameters back in your code.

 ## Integrating with other libraries